ccarpenterg/ccarpenterg.github.com/_posts/2013-02-20-us-census-visualization-with-d3js.markdown

 ###Census Geospatial Data and GeoJSON

 D3.js uses the GeoJSON format to display maps.
-The GeoJSON format supports a variety of geographic data structures like Points, LineStrings and Polygons, and aditional properties like strings and numbers.
+GeoJSON supports a variety of geographic data structures like Points, LineStrings and Polygons, and aditional properties like strings and numbers.

-The Census Bureau has made available all the Geospatial data through the TIGER Shapefiles.
+The Census Bureau has made available all the Geospatial data through the [TIGER Shapefiles][5].
 And all you need to create a map is in these Shapefiles.
 Each zipped shapefile has the following files:

 - .shp the feature geometry